Andrew Economos

-Andrew John Economos (born June 24, 1982) is a former American football long snapper.
-He played college football at Georgia Tech and was signed as an undrafted free agent by the Jacksonville Jaguars in 2005.
+Andrew John Economos (born June 24, 1982) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets and was signed as an undrafted free agent by the Jacksonville Jaguars in 2005.
 Economos was also a member of the Tampa Bay Buccaneers.

-High school career
+Early life

 Economos graduated from Atlanta's Marist High School and was a letterman in football, basketball, hockey and baseball.
 In basketball, he led his team to the 2000 Georgia State Championship as a senior.

 College career

 Economos was a long snapper at Georgia Tech and named to the 2003-2004 ACC Academic Honor Roll.
 At Tech, he became a member of the Phi Delta Theta fraternity.

 Professional career

-On April 24, 2005 signed as an undrafted free agent with the Jacksonville Jaguars after he wasn't drafted in the 2005 NFL Draft.
+On April 24, 2005, signed as an undrafted free agent with the Jacksonville Jaguars after he wasn't drafted in the 2005 NFL draft.
 He was released in 2006 after spending time on the practice squad.

 On June 13, 2008, Economos signed a 5-year, $4 million contract to remain with the Buccaneers, who he has been a long snapper since 2006.
 He snapped for Tampa Bay all of 2007.